 Democracy – Having a clear voice to put forward our views, which are listened to.

 Democracy is consistently being modelled by staff at Hawkinge Primary School, inviting views and sharing opinions through discussion.
-The children have genuinely many opportunities for their voices to be heard when important decisions about the school community are being made: for example, during circle time, debates in class, Pupil Voice sessions and an ‘open door’ policy where children can approach the Head Teacher and Deputy Head Teacher easily.
+The children have genuine opportunities for their voices to be heard when important decisions about the school community are being made: for example, during circle time, debates in class and Pupil Voice sessions.
+There is also an ‘open door’ policy where children can approach the Head Teacher and Deputy Head Teacher easily.
 The principle of democracy is also explored in the History, RE and PSHE, as well as in assemblies.

 Rule of Law – Having a clear understanding of the school and society’s rules, along with the consequences when broken.